 The dc connect solution first went live in London in 2014 and since then euNetworks has rolled it out to eight of its 14 fibre-based city networks, including Frankfurt, Paris, Manchester, Amsterdam, Utrecht, Rotterdam, and key sites in Switzerland.

 The company has plans to enable the solution in further cities as it continues its expansion.

 “We invest in our network and deploy capital to provide high bandwidth scalable connections in the markets in which we operate,” says euNetworks chief financial officer Jennifer Smith.

 “We have owned and operated a fibre network in Dublin for a number of years.
 The acquisition of Inland Fibre in 2015 added a number of unique features to our footprint, with routes along canalways, diversity options to key data centers as well as access to business parks.
 Enabling dc connect in Dublin for our customers offers further service differentiation and support as the demand for rapid turn up of high bandwidth services between data centers, including hyperscale facilities, continues.”

 euNetworks chief executive officer Brady Rafuse says the dc connect solution has delivered strong growth since they first launched it.

-“We carefully select the data centres we enable with this solution, working closely with our customers and data centre operators,” Rafuse says.
+“We carefully select the data centers we enable with this solution, working closely with our customers and data center operators,” Rafuse says.